 As a private buyer there are a number of key issues you need to consider before making your first serious bid at a property auction.
 If you do decide to try your hand at buying a property at an auction, these tips will serve you well.

-Catalogue – Full details of properties or land are available in the auction catalogue.
+Catalogue – Full details of properties or land are available catalogue.
 It is the responsibility of all purchasers to be satisfied with the boundaries, location and condition of all the lots before the auction.
 The photographs, maps and plans are only to aid identification and the plans are not to scale.

-Guide Price – A guide price is to allow a purchaser to decide whether to pursue the property, remember this is only meant to help you at the outset, it does not represent anything other than a view of where the value may lie.
+Guide Price – A guide price is to allow a purchaser to decide whether to pursue the property, remember, this is only meant to help you at the outset, it does not represent anything other than a view of where the value may lie.
 The guide price is not the reserve price and both these figures are subject to change before or even on the day of the auction.

 The Reserve – All properties are sold subject to a reserve figure.
-This is the seller’s minimum sale price, the auctioneers cannot sell below this amount.
+This is the seller’s minimum sale price; the auctioneers cannot sell below this amount.
 The reserve figure cannot be disclosed as it is confidential between the auctioneer and the vendor.
 Should the reserve price not be achieved the property will be withdrawn from the sale.
 Do still register your interest after the sale with the Auctioneers since there still may be an opportunity to buy.

 Legal Pack – The legal Pack is prepared by the seller’s solicitors and contains all the documents pertaining to the sale of the property, this includes contract, searches, land registry documents, special conditions of sale and all paperwork necessary to the sale.
 Energy Performance Certificate (EPC) will be included.
 It is also advisable to read the ‘Special Conditions of Sale’ as some lots may carry additional charges.
 Legal packs can be accessed through the Dawsons Website - www.dawsonsproperty.co.uk or are available to view in our Swansea Showroom at 11 Walter Road, Swansea, SA1 5NF.